wp-plugins/bootstrap-3-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Bootstrap libraries.

 == Changelog ==

+= 3.1.1 =
+* Support new parameters introduced in Bootstrap 3.1.x
+* Use custom icon-font for editor button
+* Fix bug which broke Distraction Free Editing in WordPress
+* Fix bug which caused [responsive] shortcodes not to work

 = 3.0.3.6 =
 * Significant rewrite to properly escape inputs